It’s an exciting day to talk about the health benefits of bay leaves.

 This compound is also common in basil, oregano, and thyme.

-If you’re feeling quite stressed or anxious, try using bay leaves to alleviate these.
+If you’re feeling stressed or anxious, try using bay leaves to help you relax.

-The effects of bay leaves with anxiety and stress alone should already be helpful in your sleep.
+The effects of bay leaves on anxiety and stress should be enough to help you sleep.

 This spice also contains mild sedative properties that can help resolve your insomnia issues.

 Bay leaves can be used to keep your teeth and gums healthy naturally.

 For years, natural toothpaste has been made by mashing bay leaves and orange peel.